saalfeldlab/render/docs/src/site/markdown/render-ws-docker.md

 # ---------------------------------
 # Web Service Rendering Parameters

-# use this to improve dynamic rendering speed for zoomed-out views
+# use this to improve dynamic rendering speed for zoomed-out views,
 # views that contain more than this number of tiles will have bounding boxes rendered instead of actual tile content
 WEB_SERVICE_MAX_TILE_SPECS_TO_RENDER=20